databricks/terraform-provider-databricks/docs/resources/obo_token.md

 ---
 # databricks_obo_token Resource

-This resource creates On-Behalf-Of tokens for a Service Principal in Databricks workspaces on AWS.
+This resource creates [On-Behalf-Of tokens](https://docs.databricks.com/administration-guide/users-groups/service-principals.html#manage-personal-access-tokens-for-a-service-principal) for a [databricks_service_principal](service_principal.md) in Databricks workspaces on AWS.
 It is very useful, when you want to provision resources within a workspace through narrowly-scoped service principal, that has no access to other workspaces within the same Databricks Account.

 ## Example Usage